unisonweb/unison/unison-src/transcripts-using-base/mvar.output.md

     New test results:

   ◉ testMvars   ma should not be empty
-  ◉ testMvars   should read what you sow
-  ◉ testMvars   should reap what you sow
   ◉ testMvars   ma should be empty
-  ◉ testMvars   swap returns old contents
-  ◉ testMvars   swap returns old contents
   ◉ testMvars   tryRead should succeed when not empty ◉ testMvars   tryPut should fail when not empty
   ◉ testMvars   tryTake should succeed when not empty